Before marriages or civil partnerships take place, you must give notice in person that you intend to marry.

 - if you have been married or in a civil partnership before, you need to confirm that you are free to marry again

-Please note that from November 1 2017 consideration of foreign divorce documents will be subject to a fee of £50.
+Please note that consideration of foreign divorce documents is subject to a fee of £50.
 In some circumstances this may increase to £75 if the document needs to be referred to the General Register Office.
 The fee is payable at the time of the notice of marriage appointment, is non-refundable and does not guarantee approval of the documents.

 You can book a registrar appointment by using our online booking system.